Ariz. Admin. Code § 2-5A-105

 e.
 Correspondence consisting of:

 ii.
-Acknowledgments of receipt of letters of reprimand or other disciplinary communications; and
+Acknowledgments of receipt of disciplinary actions; and

 iii.
-Employee objections or responses to correspondence described in subsection (C)(2)(e)(i) that are not filed as complaints under Article 9 or grievances under Subchapter B, Article 4, if the objection or response is received within 30 calendar days of the date of the disciplinary action or letter of reprimand.
+Employee objections or responses to correspondence described in subsection (C)(2)(e)(i) that are not filed as complaints under Article 9 or grievances under Subchapter B, Article 4, if the objection or response is received within 30 calendar days of the date of the disciplinary action.

 3. For the purpose of this subsection, an official is an individual who provides identification verifying that the individual is exercising powers and duties on behalf of the chief administrative head of a public body.
 An agency head shall limit access to an employee's official personnel file to: